+Source: UN Office for the Coordination of Humanitarian Affairs (2007).

 Rather than imposing a single model on all pastoralist families (from “do nothing” through to “mass sedentarisation”), policy-makers should provide appropriate support to whichever pathway particular groups, families, and individuals choose to follow.
-Two key principles are to expand people’s options and to maximise their physical, economic, and social mobility. p.
-17
+Two key principles are to expand people’s options and to maximise their physical, economic, and social mobility.
+(2008, p.
+17)

 The expansion of options could be facilitated by increased education and vocational training, microfinance, irrigation, and an array of policies that could facilitate migration and remittances.